Kajals2843/Asynchronous-FIFO-Design/README.md

 ### Approach 2 – Direct Gray Comparison

-Approach 2 is preferred because it:
+Approach 2 is preferred for this design because it:

 - Avoids Gray-to-Binary conversion
-- Uses simpler logic
+- Simplifies FULL/EMPTY detection
-- Reduces additional hardware
+- Reduces logic stages
-- Provides a cleaner implementation
+- Provides a cleaner RTL implementation
-- Is more efficient for FULL/EMPTY detection

-Both approaches provide the required FIFO functionality, but **Approach 2 offers a simpler implementation**.
+Both approaches were implemented and verified successfully.

 ---